agentcobra/Ofbid/readme.md

-OverFlow's BrowserID authentication plugin for cakephp
+OverFlow's BrowserID authentication plugin for CakePHP 2.x
 ======================================================

   I just stumbled on Mozilla's new OpenID competitor and liked it.
 I figured I would be albe to implement it on my currently existing user database without any major changes, so I started a simple cake plugin for it.